fine-ants/obsidian/FE/Dev Log/Notifications/Push Notifications.md

 ## Flow

 1. Get user permission to send push notifications.
+	1. Allow notifications for `https://fineants.co` in Chrome.
+	2. Allow notifications for Chrome in OS.
 2. Subscribe the Client to Push Service (Push API).

 ## Reference